Hands-On Fundraising

 Think about this when you’re choosing your images.
 It’s more important that they be believable and feel real, even if the photo quality is a little lacking.
 Some grainy photos that might not even make it into your scrapbook have raised a lot of money.
 Because they feel real.

-Here, Getty cites those Cheerios ads featuring a mixed race family.
+Here, Getty cites those Cheerios ads featuring a mixed-race family.
 Cheerios experienced quite a backlash.
-(So sad – it’s 2014, folks!).
+(So sad – it was 2014, folks!)
 But for a larger segment of their audience, the ads made a powerful statement.
 Know what moves your donors and prospective donors.
 Don’t be afraid to take a stand.

 Helping hands